-mask

 The new Petya ransomware variant infections broke out in Ukraine and spread from there to other countries.
 The proliferation of this ransomware is believed to begin with a malicious email containing ransomware embedded in a password-protected Word file.

-How does Petya Ransomware work?
+Understanding How Petya Ransomware Works

 Organizations that tested their security and identified vulnerabilities through Cymulate, were presented with mitigation procedures for other ransomware, which also mitigated the vulnerability that this new threat used.
 Many organizations would have avoided the attack if they had used Cymulate, hence the importance of continuous testing, identification of vulnerabilities, and mitigation.